gman999/doc/openbsd/soekris-4801-openbsd.md

 	permit nopass keepenv {user name} as root

-Create /etc/rc.conf.local for minimizing unnecessary daemons, such as sndiod(1) and smtpd(8), and forcing ntpd(8) to synchronize time on boot:
+Create /etc/rc.conf.local for minimizing unnecessary daemons, such as sndiod(1) and smtpd(8), and forcing ntpd(8) to synchronize on boot:

 	sndiod_flags=NO
 	smtpd_flags=NO